GreenToast/MusicLibrary/MusicLibFrontend/README.md

 after that run the gulp-script to build the application by executing

-gulp
+gulp run

-now the project lies in the build folder
+now the project lies in the build folder and is available under [http://localhost:9000/](http://localhost:9000/)

-### WebServer start

-Then you can start your own development web server to serve static files from the build folder by
-running:

-http-server -a localhost -p 8000